sweikenb/pcntl/README.md

 You can just create an instance of `\Sweikenb\Library\Pcntl\ProcessManager` and create a process-fork by calling `runProcess()`.

 The manager will handle the rest and makes sure all process will be terminated properly.
-It will also make shure that the major system signals will be propagated to the child processes as well.
+It will also make sure that the major system signals will be propagated to the child processes as well.
 In case you want to define your own set of signals you want to propagate to the children, you can add an array with the signals as second argument to the constructor.